 Other manufacturers

-• Huawei: P40 and Mate 40 (with sanctions limitations)
+- Huawei: P40 and Mate 40 (with limitations due to sanctions)

 Important: eSIM compatibility may vary by region and exact model.
-Some mobile phones sell different versions for different markets.
-Always consult the official manufacturer specifications or our guide to eSIM compatible phones to verify your device.
+Some mobiles sell different versions for different markets.
+Always consult the official manufacturer's specifications or our guide on eSIM compatible mobiles to verify your device.

-How to know if your phone has eSIM?
+How to check if your phone has eSIM?

 The quickest way: go to Settings > General > About (on iPhone) or Settings > Connections > SIM Manager (on Android).
 If the option to add a data plan or an eSIM appears, your device is compatible.
-You can also dial *#06# on your phone keypad: if an EID (32-digit number) appears, you have eSIM.
+You can also dial *#06# on your phone's dial pad: if an EID (32-digit number) appears, you have eSIM.

 How to buy and activate your eSIM card